 For example, a marketplace platform that provides beauty services BeautyAdvisor follows this business model.
 There are 2 types of users: beauty experts and customers.
 Beauty experts can use the platform for free or can pay for the membership.
 The ones with a paid premium position are displayed at the top of search results.
 So they have more chances to be found by users and get new customers faster than others.

 Think about the flow of transaction money.
-You need to have a clear strategy on how to pay to your sellers and how they will earn from using your platform.
+You need to have a clear strategy on how to pay to your sellers and ensure them a profit.
 Pay attention that you also need to know when to transit money from buyers to sellers.
-It’s quite popular to move money only when you are sure that buyers will receive the products or services they paid for.
-That’s why you need to discuss this issue with your developers so that they can implement the payment system that will guarantee the secure flow of money to every side of users.
+It’s quite popular to move money only when you are sure that buyers will receive the products they paid for.
+That’s why you need to discuss this issue with developers.
+They can implement the payment system that will guarantee the secure flow of money to every side of users.

 We hope that now you are well-equipped with the necessary knowledge to start building your own marketplace platform.
-If you have more questions or ready to start working on your idea, contact us and let’s create something great together.
-Our team has a focus on building online marketplaces, and we have already launched a few of them in different business domains: Raisal and BeautyAdvisor.
+If you have a wonderful idea, contact us and let’s create something great together.
+Our team has a focus on building online marketplaces.
+We have already launched a few of them in different business domains: Raisal and BeautyAdvisor.